Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Application

-We have also captured the total computation time using \textbf{Biv.DeepKriging} and \textbf{CoKriging I}.
-For \textbf{CoKriging I} total computation time was 2.18 days (188,352 seconds) where as for \textbf{Biv.DeepKriging} it took \textbf{16.81 minutes} (1009 seconds) for point prediction and \textbf{55.61 minutes} (3337 seconds) for interval prediction.
+We have also captured the total computation time using BDK and CMK.
+For CMK total computation time was 2.18 days (188,352 seconds) where as for BDK it took \textbf{16.81 minutes} (1009 seconds) for point prediction and \textbf{55.61 minutes} (3337 seconds) for interval prediction.